 The cybersecurity incident exposed personally identifiable information (PII), including name, Social Security number, date of birth, address, telephone number, email address, and other account information.

-Southwood Financial began notifying affected individuals on June 27, 2025 and disclosed the breach to the Vermont Attorney General’s office on June 30, 2025.
+Southwood Financial began notifying affected individuals on June 27, 2025.
+The data breach was disclosed to the California Attorney General's office on June 27, 2025 and the Vermont Attorney General’s office on June 30, 2025.

 Upon discovering the breach, Southwood Financial acted immediately to contain the incident and secure its systems.
 In addition to state disclosures, Southwood is offering free single bureau credit monitoring services to affected individuals.